frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 The reversion of an SDE is more difficult than the reversion of an ODE.
 However, for SDEs written in the Stratonovich sense, it turns out that reversion can be achieved by negative signs in front of the drift and diffusion terms.
 As one needs to follow the same trajectory backward, the noise sampled in the forward pass must be reconstructed.
 In general, we would like to use adaptive time-stepping solvers which require some form of interpolation for the noise values.
-After some fixes for the [available noise processes](https://docs.sciml.ai/latest/features/noise_process/#Adaptive-NoiseWrapper-Example-1), we are now able to reverse a stochastic time evolution either by using `NoiseGrid` which linearly interpolates between values of the noise on a given grid or by using a very general `NoiseWrapper` that interpolates in a distributionally-exact manner based on Brownian bridges.
+After some fixes for the [available noise processes](https://docs.sciml.ai/latest/features/noise_process/#Adaptive-NoiseWrapper-Example-1), we are now able to reverse a stochastic time evolution either by using `NoiseGrid` which linearly interpolates between values of the noise on a given grid or by using a very general `NoiseWrapper` which interpolates in a distributionally-exact manner based on Brownian bridges.

 As an example, the code below computes first the forward evolution of an SDE